projectcipher/cipher/guides/personal_website/README.md

 By the end of this guide, you will have created a personal website!
 Though, it doesn't have to be for you.
 For example, this is [John Cena’s](http://nguyenbrian.github.io/john-cenas-personal-website/) _(Turn your sound down!)_.

-Your final product will look similiar to this, but we want you to apply as many changes you as wish:
+Your final product will look similar to this, but we want you to apply as many changes you as wish:

 ![Example Site](img/website_example.png)